vhemaharshitha5757-crypto/Semantic-scene-Segmentation/README.md

 ---

-# Authors
+# Author

-MRDU Hackathon Team
+VEERAMANENI HEMA HARSHITA

 Semantic Segmentation of Off-Road Environments using DINOv2 and ConvNeXt-style Decoding.